-- Over the period 2005 – 2012, there were approximately 10 million blood donations in Australia with an average of 1.25 million donations per year.
-Total blood donations declined (by 3.7%) in 2012 compared to 2011, reflecting both a reduced clinical demand for red cells leading to fewer whole blood collections, and expansion of automated plasma collections to meet an increasing demand for some plasma products, principally
+- Over the period 2005 – 2013, there were approximately 11.3 million blood donations in Australia with an average of 1.25 million donations per year.
+Total blood donations remained fairly steady with a slight decline in 2013 (0.13%) compared to 2012 reflecting both a reduced clinical demand for red cells leading to fewer whole blood collections, and continued expansion of automated plasma collections to meet an increasing demand for some plasma products, principally intravenous immunoglobulin.

-- A total of 215 blood donors were detected as having a transfusion‑transmissible infection (hepatitis B virus (HBV), hepatitis C virus (HCV), human immunodeficiency virus (HIV), human T‑cell lymphotropic virus (HTLV), or active syphilis) in 2012.
-None of the donors had co‑infections.
-More than 94% of these donors were infected with either HBV or HCV.
-A total of 1,915 TTI‑positive donors have been detected in the 2005‑2012 period.
+- A total of 187 blood donors were detected as having a TTI (hepatitis B virus (HBV), hepatitis C virus (HCV), human immunodeficiency virus (HIV), human T‑cell lymphotropic virus (HTLV), or active syphilis) in 2013.
+Only one donor had co‑infection (both HBV and HCV positive).
+More than 90% of these donors were infected with either HBV or HCV.
+A total of 2,102 TTI‑positive donors have been detected in the 2005 – 2013 period.

 The Annual Surveillance Report on Transfusion-transmissible Infections (TTI) in Australia provides a comprehensive analysis of trends in transfusion-transmissible infections among Australian blood donors.
 The report aims to provide evidence to inform the ongoing assessment of laboratory testing algorithms for detecting transfusion-transmissible infections as well as evaluation and revision of donor education guidelines for minimising the risk of transfusion-transmissible infections and thus maximising the safety of the Australian blood supply.

 Head, Surveillance and Evaluation Program for Public Health